Aircloak/aircloak/user_guides/source/installation.md

 - air - the web site which allows analysts to run anonymized queries in a cloak.
 - cloak - the anonymizing query engine.

 The access to the cloak component should be highly restricted, since this component has complete read access to the sensitive data.
-The air component doesn't require such privileges, so you can safely run it on another machine, and maybe even in another network, as long as the cloak component can connect to the air server.
+The air component does not require such privileges, so you can safely run it on another machine, and maybe even in another network, as long as the cloak component can connect to the air server.

-To keep things simple, in this tutorial, we'll be running the air and the cloak containers on the same machine.
-Moreover, we'll use the Aircloak test-only database server image.
+To keep things simple, in this tutorial, we will be running the air and the cloak containers on the same machine.
+Moreover, we will use the Aircloak test-only database server image.

 ## Installation